ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 * You can't resize a virtual server that's in a reservation.
 * Reservations comply with the VPC quotas and service limits.
 For more information, see [Quotas and service limits](/docs/vpc?topic=vpc-quotas).
 * SGX isn't supported.
+* Reservations aren't compatible with container services.
+For more information, see [Using reservations to reduce classic worker node costs](/docs/containers?topic=containers-reservations).
+* A virtual server reservation can be used only for {{site.data.keyword.vsi_is_full}} resources.

 ## Notifications
 {: #notifications-reserved-virtual-servers-vpc}